List of Brazilian supercentenarians

 Brazilian supercentenarians are citizens, residents or emigrants from Brazil who have attained or surpassed 110 years of age.
 Organizations that specialize in extreme age verification, such as the Gerontology Research Group (GRG) and LongeviQuest, have validated the longevity claims of Brazilian supercentenarians.

 The oldest validated Brazilian person ever is Francisca Celsa dos Santos, who died in 2021, aged 116 years and 349 days.
 The oldest validated Brazilian man ever is João Marinho Neto, who is living at the age of and is additionally the oldest living man in the world.
 However, the age claim of Anísio Rodrigues Alves, who died in 2009, aged 116 years and 229 days, is currently pending validation by the GRG; if his age is true, he would be the oldest man ever, living 175 days longer than Jiroemon Kimura.

-Oldest Brazilian people ever
+100 oldest known Brazilians

 This list includes Brazilian supercentenarians whose ages have been recognized by the Gerontology Research Group (GRG) or LongeviQuest.
 Cases are sourced from GRG data or LongeviQuest directory profiles.